Jakkarin-Promsee/My-Coding-Journey/README.md

         - Propeller design based on the three-structure of Senna Siamea leaves, developed through experimentation.

 - ### Implementation
-    - **Construction/Development:** The design was built using durable materials and tested for performance.
+    - **Construction/Development:** The design was built using durable materials and tested for performance, with iterative improvements made in each version.
-    - **Challenges Faced:** Encountered issues with initial mixing efficiency, resolved by redesigning the mixing blades.
+    - **Challenges Faced:** Initially encountered issues with mixing efficiency, which were resolved by redesigning the mixing propeller.

 - ### Product
     <table>
     <tr>